 One of the nice things about Danvers is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Danvers is a somewhat ethnically-diverse town.
 The people who call Danvers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danvers residents report their race to be White, followed by Asian.
-Important ancestries of people in Danvers include Italian, English, French , and French Canadian.
+Important ancestries of people in Danvers include Irish, Italian, English, French, and Polish.

 The most common language spoken in Danvers is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and French.